Business analytics data science

 In contrast, data science training at university is largely a postgraduate phenomenon.
 Data science demands a wide set of skills that are difficult to master.
 Hence, as a discipline, data science is mainly taught to graduates who have already completed a technology degree of some kind.

-Business analytics professionals generally have a bachelor degree in a mathematics-connected field, such as business, statistics, computer science, information technology or engineering.
-An ability to work with numbers is indispensable to the data-crunching and interpretation aspects of their work.
+Business analytics professionals usually have a bachelor’s degree in fields like business, statistics, or computer science.
+An ability to work with numbers is indispensable to the data wrangling and interpretation aspects of their work.

 Candidates for postgraduate business analytics courses may, therefore, come from either a technology or predominantly business background.
 For real data enthusiasts, data analytics courses may be ideal preparation for a business analysis career.